 Goodyear Tire & Rubber Co.'s French operation announced plans last month to close a factory in Amiens in northern France, which could lead to about 1,200 layoffs.
+Talks with a potential buyer for the plant reportedly broke down this week.

 No injuries were immediately reported.